OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - Mute/unmute and set volume of audio mirror device.
 - Mute/unmute and set volume of microphone device.
 - Implements push-to-talk and allows to configure push-to-talk profiles.
-- Desktop mode shows a window on the desktop instead of a vr overlay.
+- Desktop mode shows a window on the desktop instead of a VR overlay.
 - Revive settings support (Requires [Revive 1.0.4+](https://github.com/LibreVR/Revive) for full functionality).
 - VR Keyboard Input Utilities
 - Simple Alarm Clock